The two newest drones from DJI are giving each other a run for their money. It’s the DJI Spark vs Mavic Pro!

 Note: If you are serious about getting into the Mavic Pro, I recommend grabbing the Fly More Combo which comes with all the added accessories you need.
-(I didn't and ended up having to buy everything separately later anyway - extra battery, car charger, bag etc).
+(It was not available when I got my drone and I ended up having to buy everything separately later anyway – extra battery, car charger, bag etc).

 It’s a tough choice, but if you take a look at the main areas the decision should become clearer.

 The Spark wins hands down here at less than half the weight (not including the controller) and about 2/3 the length.

 But, keep in mind, the Mavic Pro collapses (the Spark does not) so the final collapsed size is quite different.
 The Mavic